Annual Tidelands Annual Art Sale & Silent Auction

-Join an experienced guide for a 1 – 1 1/2 hour walk through the beaches, maritime forests and salt marshes of Jekyll Island.
+Join an experienced guide for a 1 to 1.5 hour walk through the beaches, maritime forests and salt marshes of Jekyll Island.
 We generally offer our regularly scheduled walks from March-October.
 Reservations are required.
-Keep in mind, there may be schedule limitations due to COVID.
 Contact Tidelands at (912) 635-5032 to make a reservation.
 Nature walks are also available by appointment year-round.

-All walks generally begin at 9:30 am, but may vary at this time.
-Your guide will meet you at the Nature Walk location for that day.
+Walks generally begin at 9:30 am, but may vary as needed.
+Additional times may be available.
+Your guide will meet you at the Nature Walk location with a confirmed reservation.
 See options below.
-(Though meeting locations are flexible as needed based on tide, wind, requests, etc).
+(Though meeting locations are flexible as needed depending on tide, wind, visitor requests, etc).

 Nature Walk Costs:

 Adults & Youth (age 8 and up): $10 Youth- (age 3-7): $7

 Walk Meets at the Clam Creek Picnic Area parking lot on the north end of island (beside the fishing pier), across from the campground.

 Walk begins in the maritime forest and explores the south tip beach, including a stop at wildlife observation tower for a view of the marshes of Beach Creek.
 A great area for birds.
 Meets at the St. Andrews Picnic Area parking lot on the south end of the island, near rest rooms.

 Walk follows the dune boardwalk to the beach, perfect for beachcombers.
 Meets at South Dunes Picnic Area parking lot, immediately south of the Hampton Inn and Suites.